PaddlePaddle/PaddleDetection/configs/ppyolo/README.md

 - PP-YOLO inference speed is tesed on single Tesla V100 with batch size as 1, CUDA 10.2, CUDNN 7.5.1, TensorRT 5.1.2.2 in TensorRT mode.
 - PP-YOLO FP32 inference speed testing uses inference model exported by `tools/export_model.py` and benchmarked by running `depoly/python/infer.py` with `--run_benchmark`.
 All testing results do not contains the time cost of data reading and post-processing(NMS), which is same as [YOLOv4(AlexyAB)](https://github.com/AlexeyAB/darknet) in testing method.
 - TensorRT FP16 inference speed testing exclude the time cost of bounding-box decoding(`yolo_box`) part comparing with FP32 testing above, which means that data reading, bounding-box decoding and post-processing(NMS) is excluded(test method same as [YOLOv4(AlexyAB)](https://github.com/AlexeyAB/darknet) too)
+- If you set `--run_benchmark=True`，you should install these dependencies at first, `pip install pynvml psutil GPUtil`.

 ### PP-YOLO for mobile